toolzakinbo/startup/README.md

 - API endpoints for authentication DONE
 - RESTFul API endpoints that serve as the interface between the front-end and backend of the app DONE
 #### Database
 This deliverable is responsible for storing the data for each recipe.
+DONE
 - MongoDB is the database used and it stores all the recipe data here.
+DONE
 #### Login
 This deliverable associates recipes with a specific user
 - It is responsible for user registration.
 DONE